-The Company intends to continue infill and extensional drilling activities to facilitate design and evaluation of each resource with a view to being production ready as at the end of 2023.
-The Company will complement this work with greenfields exploration activities to advance our understanding and expand the potential of the Company's tenure.
+The Company intends to progress its plans to monetise its Faraday lithium deposit following finalisation of all approvals and completion of offtake and commercial arrangements.
+In addition, the Company intends to complete the nickel infill and extensional drilling programs to facilitate design and technical evaluation of each resource set to be incorporated in the Scoping Study for the expanded nickel mining and standalone processing operation.
+These work streams will be complemented with greenfields exploration activities targeting both nickel and lithium to advance our understanding and expand the potential of the Company's tenure.